looksue/looksue.github.io/README.md

-# Project: Personal Portfolio
+Personal Portfolio

-This is my personal portfolio for my UNCC Bootcamp course.
-It has an about me page that features links to my Linkedin, Email, GitHub, group project, and lists my skills and frameworks I've learned.
-It has another tab that showcases my portfolio projects which is constantly being updated.
-You can also find my current resume.
+This is my personal portfolio for the UNCC Bootcamp course.
+It has several pages of information to showcase my skills as a full stack developer.
+The main page is where you can find the basic information about me such as my Linkedin address.
+The Portfolio page has all the links the projects I've developed.
+The Resume page goes directly to a current copy of my resume.
+The Projects page provides a brief description of each project and the link my GitHub repository.

 **Motivation:** This portfolio showcases my progression in all the things I've learned since starting the bootcamp.
 No template was harmed in the making of this portfolio.
 Lots of CSS3!